 Students will design appropriate strategies to present research results, including charts, tables, graphs, and summaries.

-Students will select from one of seven areas of emphasis.
-To review course detail for each area of emphasis, click here.
+Students will select from one of seven focuses of study.
+To review course detail for each focus of study, click here.

 Students will present a summary of an emerging real-world issue and engage in peer reviews.